Help! How do I spend my money?

 Downside: needs to be done well—a bad site and poor search engine position are major lost opportunities.

-Direct mail: Direct mail is one of the most effective forms of advertising we use for our clients.
+Direct mail is one of the most effective forms of advertising we use for our clients.
 In fact, we achieve success in 96% of all US markets with our direct mail campaigns.
 Amazing, huh?
 Direct mail is also BY FAR the least risky external marketing medium available to you.
 That doesn’t mean you can focus on direct mail alone—it needs to be used as part of an overall marketing strategy.
-But if you want to diversify the allocation of your marketing budget, direct mail is a great place to invest and presents the least risk of all external (deployed outside your practice) mediums.
+But if you want to diversify the allocation of your marketing budget than direct mail is a great investment.
+Direct mail presents the least risk of all external (deployed outside your practice) mediums.
 If you are not actively promoting your dental practice and are considering doing so for the first time, this is a great place to start.

 Risk level: low